AriaTofighi/seent/README.md

 - Tag
 - PostTag

-For a detailed schema with relationships, please refer to the `schema.prisma` file in the repository.
+For a detailed schema with relationships, please refer to the `schema.prisma` file in the backend/prisma folder.

 ## Getting Started